We are updating our Terms of Service.

 Print the report as a table

-Print one docusign recipient per page ( total)
+Print one docusign envelope per page ( total)

 Print as much of the timeline as fits on a single page